 };

-Over time, my approach to foundational styling has shifted to favour simplicity and composability.
+Over time, my approach to foundational styling has shifted toward simplicity and composability.
 I have moved away from applying rigid base styles, such as default margin-bottom on elements, in favour of context-aware layout patterns using components like Stack or Box.
-This gives me greater flexibility, particularly when creating custom layouts.
-For example, while a marketing website might still benefit from consistent vertical rhythm, web apps often require more control.
+This provides greater flexibility, particularly when creating custom layouts.
+For example, while a marketing website might still benefit from consistent vertical rhythm, web apps often require more precise control.

 Below is an example of showing an element only if the property is defined on the component.